 Sustainability Objectives and Indicators Project

-The Local Government Sustainability: Objectives and Indicators project is a joint State Government and Local Government project that is overseen by the Premier’s Local Government Council (PLGC).
+The Sustainability Objectives and Indicators Project was a joint State Government and Local Government project overseen by the Premier’s Local Government Council (PLGC).

 At its December 2011 meeting, the Council agreed to a set of indicators to be used to measure Local Government performance in the following areas: